loicsander/Font2PDF/README.md

 ```

 #### Strings
-If you provide strings (even if only one), you should put them in a list.
-Each item in the list is an indication that you want this text set on a separate page.
+If you provide strings (even a single one), you should put them in a list.
+Each item in the list is an indication that you want each text input set on a separate page.
-For each defined string, you must also define a boolean in the form of a tuple —> ('abc123', True).
-This boolean determines if words are to be wrapped or if text is broken in lines anywhere (not respect for words).
+For each defined string, you must associate a boolean in the form of a tuple —> ('abc123', True).
+This boolean determines if words are to be wrapped or if lines are broken anywhere with no regard for words coherence.
 Working with strings makes it easy to import text, which you can do through a separate text file.

 if strings or lists are used is determined by: